SCR 2.112 Limited admission for attorney participants in a public defender, legal services prog...

 (3) Subscription and Action.
 The application for admission shall be subscribed to by a member of the bar of this Commonwealth in good standing.
 If the application and related documents are in proper order and if the Character and Fitness Committee finds that the applicant has the moral character and fitness to practice before the Courts of this Commonwealth, the Clerk of the Supreme Court shall enter the name of the applicant upon the docket of persons specially admitted to the bar of this Commonwealth subject to the restrictions of this rule and shall issue an appropriate certificate in evidence thereof.

 (4) Expiration of Admission.
-When an attorney admitted under this rule ceases to be employed in the program or office for which limited admission was granted a representative of the public defender program or legal services program or office of Commonwealth's or County Attorney shall immediately and in writing, so notify the Clerk of the Supreme Court.
-Admission to practice under this rule shall expire after 18 months, or upon termination of the attorney's employment with the program or office, whichever shall first occur.
+When an attorney admitted under this rule ceases to be associated in the program or office for which limited admission was granted, a representative of the public defender program or legal services program or office of Commonwealth's or County Attorney shall immediately and in writing so notify the Clerk of the Supreme Court.
+Admission to practice under this rule shall expire (i) after 18 months or at the end of any renewal period of the 18-month term as provided for herein, or (ii) upon termination of the attorney's employment with the program or office, whichever shall first occur.
+The admission to practice under this rule for 18 months may be extended and renewed for additional terms of 18 months in the same manner as originally granted but only until such time as the attorney is otherwise eligible to obtain admission to practice in the Commonwealth of Kentucky without examination by reason of reciprocity or comity pursuant to SCR 2.110.

 Note: Former Rules of Appellate Procedure (RAP) were amended and redesignated as Rules of the Supreme Court (SCR) by Order of the Supreme Court effective January 1, 1978.
 Prior Rules of the Court of Appeals (RCA) had been redesignated as Rules of Appellate Procedure effective March 12, 1976.